None, though a general background in criminology or sociology is desirable.

 Method of assessment

-Students are required to submit an essay of 5,000 words, including footnotes and bibliography.
+1. One essay of 5,000 words, including footnotes and bibliography.

 Aas, Katja Franko (2010) Global Criminology in E. McLaughlin and T. Newburn (eds.)
 The Sage Handbook of Criminological Theory.
 London: Sage